 The initial risk information is entered when identifying risks in the planning process.
-For example, PMs may capture initial risks while developing the Communications Plan or the project schedule.
+For example, project managers may capture initial risks while developing the communications plan or the project schedule.
 The initial risk information may include the risks, causes, triggers, categories, potential risk owners, and potential risk responses.

 As you evaluate your risk in the planning process, you should assign risk ratings for probability and impact and calculate the risk scores.